Back to Home

 Options:

-1. If you own a seat, transfer or sell it to someone else
+1. If you own a seat, you can reassign it to someone else

 2. Find a new captain to take over (contact support)